flaviusb/weird-rpg-notes/concepts.md

 Extraordinary actions vs ordinary actions
 - Extraordinary action consume stunts, ordinary actions are boosted (eg, they get dice bonus plus a kicker) by stunts
 - Eg crafting usable tools out of random detritus is an extraordinary action, which usually consumes points worth of valid stunts equal to the square of the level of the tool
-- But, you could have a charm that makes construction of usable tools out of random detritus an ordinary action, as long as you meet some condition
+- But, you could have a Seal that makes construction of usable tools out of random detritus an ordinary action, as long as you meet some condition
 - Flipping Fate to an alternate interpretation is

 The Unbound/Free, The Bound/Broken, The Buried/Murdered